cblythe00/HikeTracker-CMIS202/README.md

 the user may open previosuly made files.
 The user can add new hikes which will then be added to the table for easy viewing.

-It is somewhat incomplete in it's current state.
-The open, save, and add buttons and I will be adding functionality to the rest soon.
-I also plan on implementing more ways to sort through the data, something like choosing a distance that you want the hikes to be more or less than.
+After this revision, the open, save, delete, and add buttons work while the edit and remove hike buttons do not.
+They will receive fundtionality in the next update.
+A completely new feature was added as well, this being the recently added hike message in the top right.
+It will notify you on the last hike added using a priorityQueue.